kartick1402/Cyber-Security-Project/README.md

   RBAC -> It stands for Role Based Access Control.

   IAM -> It stands for Identity Access Management.
+IAM ensures that right person, machines, and software components get access to right resources at the right time.
+First the client(Person, Machines or Software Components) proves their identity and then they are allowed or refused access to the asked resource.
+It works with the ideology of Authenticating, Authorizing and Accessing.
+The most common and well known authenticaton and authorization standards are O Auth 2.0, OpenID Connect(OIDC), JSON Web Tokens(JWTs), Security Assertion Markup Language(SAML), System for Cross Domain Identity Management (SCIM), Web-Services Federation(WS-Fed).

 # Azure Services being used in this Project:
 => Azure Sentinel => Azure Log Analytics Workspace => Azure Monitor